Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.02 Introduction to the Motoko Language/README.md

 ```

 Inside the project, you will find several files and folders, including a `readme`, a `.git` directory, a `src` folder for your code, and various configuration files.
 The most important is the `src` folder, where you will write all your code.

+## Opening the Project in a Code Editor

+Rather than working solely in the command line, open the project in your code editor, such as VS Code.
+Use the editor's Open function to select your project folder.

+Within the `src` folder, you will find a `main.mo` file.
+This is the Motoko file you will work with.
+There may be some pre-existing code, which you can delete to start from scratch and learn each line's purpose.